 If you can’t have milk or milk products because you have trouble digesting lactose, the sugar found in milk, try lactose-free milk or yogurt.
 Besides milk and milk products, you can get calcium from calcium-added cereals, juices, and drinks made from soy or nuts.
 Eating dark green leafy vegetables such as collard greens and kale, and canned fish with soft bones like salmon, can also help you meet your body’s calcium needs.

 How can reading the Nutrition Facts label help me?

-Reading the information on the Nutrition Facts label can help you choose foods high in fiber, vitamins, and minerals; and low in sodium, added sugars, and unhealthy fats, which federal dietary guidelines (PDF, 493 KB) recommend Americans limit.
+Reading the information on the Nutrition Facts label can help you choose foods high in fiber, vitamins, and minerals; and low in sodium, added sugars, and unhealthy fats, which federal dietary guidelines (PDF, 3.94 MB) recommend Americans limit.

 The U.S. Food and Drug Administration (FDA) Nutrition Facts label appears on most packaged foods and tells you how many calories and servings are in a box, can, or package.
 The label also shows how many nutrients are in one food serving.
 The FDA made changes in 2016 to update the Nutrition Facts label.

 How can I handle roadblocks to healthy eating?